Alexander MacKay (fur trader): Early life

 and had one son, Thomas McKay, and three daughters: Annie Nancy McKay, Catherine McKay and Marie Wadin McKay.
 His natural son Alexander Ross MacKay was born by another woman.

 North West Company career

 MacKay was working for the North West Company (NWC) sometime before 1791.
 In 1792 he was transferred to Fort Fork (Peace River, Alberta) on the request of Alexander Mackenzie.
-MacKay accompanied Mackenzie on his 1793 overland journey to the Pacific Ocean, the first such journey north of Mexico.
+MacKay accompanied Mackenzie on his 1793 overland journey to the Pacific Ocean, the first such journey north of New Spain.

 From 1793 to 1800 MacKay was probably a clerk in the NWC's Upper English River (now called Churchill River) fur district near Lac La Loche, present-day Saskatchewan.
 In 1800 he was made a NWC partner and worked in the English River district until 1804.
 In 1808 MacKay resigned from the NWC and returned to the East to retire wealthy at age 38 in Montreal.
 This was an indication of the scale of income which partners received in the fur trade.